Schwad/Schwad.github.io/_posts/2018-02-14-coming-to-terms-with-the-prima-donna-method-smell.markdown

 It's easy for us to view criticism or code-smell failures from an egotistical vantage - 'how could *I* be in the wrong here!?
 I am a *professional*!'.
 However sometimes it's worth coming down off of your high horse and reconsidering your passionate position on a snippet of smelly code.

 I got my original 'signalling' ideas crosswired. *Any method can be destructive*.
 The ! is solely to convey information for __dangerous versions of existing methods__.
-We can move away from this, but risk genuine confusion from other developers and dilution of the message.